zonemaster/zonemaster/docs/internal-documentation/maintenance/Instructions-for-translators.md

   working with it.
 Unless this is the first translation you only have to work with updated or untranslated items.

-* Update the PO file with the tool of your choice.
-See above.
+* Update the PO file with the tool of your choice (see section "[Tools]" above).
   You can copy the PO file to another computer, edit it there, and then copy it back to your Zonemaster-Engine clone -- or Zonemaster-CLI clone or Zonemaster-Backend clone depending on what repository you do the translation for.

 * When doing the update, do not change the *msgid*, only the *msgstr*.
-The *msgid* cannot be be update in this process.
+The *msgid* cannot be update in this process.
 They are the links between the Perl module and the PO file.

   * If you find a *msgid* that needs an update please see section [Updates to msgids] for how to report it.